gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 ## Conclusion

 So we went from ~180 ms to ~11ms for the problematic function, a *16x* improvement that applies to every single test in the test suite.
 Not too bad.
-And we used Dtrace at every turn along the way.
+And we used DTrace at every turn along the way.

-What I find fascinating is that Dtrace is a *general purpose* tool.
-Go was never designed with Dtrace in mind, and vice-versa.
+What I find fascinating is that DTrace is a *general purpose* tool.
+Go was never designed with DTrace in mind, and vice-versa.
 Our code: same thing.
 And still, it works, no recompilation needed.
 I can instrument the highest levels of the stack to the kernel with one tool.
 That's pretty cool!

-Of course Dtrace is not perfect.
+Of course DTrace is not perfect.
 User friendliness is, I think, pretty abysmal.
 It's an arcane power tool for people who took the time to decipher incomplete manuals (for example registers on `aarch64` are not documented, but the ones on `SPARC` are...).
 But it's very often a life-saver.
 So thank you to their creators.

 Another learning for me is that super-linear algorithms will go unnoticed and seem fine for the longest time and then bite you hard years later.
 If the issue is not addressed, each time a new item (here, a new SQL migration) is added, things will slow down until they halt to a crawl.
 So if you see something, say something.
-Or better yet, use Dtrace to diagnose the problem!
+Or better yet, use DTrace to diagnose the problem!

 ## Addendum: The sorting function was wrong